Best place to stay in Shkoder: The Wanderers Hostel

 In Tirana, we parted ways with Simon.
 He went to Kosovo, and we continued our road trip through Albania.
-But until he left, he talked on an on about this wonderful travellers’ oasis called The Wanderers Hostel.
+But until he left, he talked on an on about this wonderful travelers’ oasis called The Wanderers Hostel (not The Wanderer’s Hostel, mind you!).
 He said it’s the best place to stay in Shkoder!

 He said we might meet him there again, but nothing was certain when it came to him.
 That is because he didn’t believe in mobile phones and other such technology.
 He left us in the middle of the night, to catch his bus, without saying goodbye, and uncertain if our paths will cross once more.

 In the morning, our trio had a good breakfast, then headed to Shkoder.
 We arrived there around noon, and it was very crowded and difficult to find some space since we had no reservation, but they were all so welcoming and nice.

 After we set up our stuff, then went on the terrace and had some tea or some coffee.
 We washed and hung to dry almost all our clothes, then we went for a quick bite in the nearby center.
 At last, we could finally be lazy for a bit!

 We met and hung out with all the staff members and friends, but I spent more time in the company of Suhejl, Hasna, and her brother, Burim.

 Suhejl and Hasna got the party started in the evening with some group karaoke on the terrace*.
 Until a certain German guy said that people come here to sleep, not listen to our noise.
 So we went to a bar, where we had some raki, and, while sipping from a Cuba Libre, started chatting with Burim.

 Now, he’s studied history and can also have really interesting chats on politics, religion… and relationships.
 And, also, like Hasna and Suhejl, he is an artist.
 He works on wood, doing pyrogravure and is quite talented at it.